What is Gas Chromatography?

 GC-MS offers high sensitivity and selectivity.
 It is the technique of choice for the analysis of complex mixtures of volatile compounds both for the identification of unknowns and to obtain quantitative data on trace/minor components.
 The combination of GC and MS provides a great deal of information to help compound identification.

 There is a wide range of different detectors available.
-MS is the most powerful and flexible; most MS detectors are low resolution quadrupole units but high resolution mass spectrometers offer the scope for unambiguous identifications.
-Widely-used detectors include the flame ionization (FID) for most high sensitivity applications and electron capture (ECD) for chlorine- and bromine-containing compounds.
+Mass Spectrometry (MS) is the most powerful and flexible; most MS detectors are low resolution quadrupole units, but high-resolution mass spectrometers offer the scope for unambiguous identifications.
+Widely used detectors include the flame ionization (FID) for most high sensitivity applications and electron capture (ECD) for chlorine- and bromine-containing compounds.

-Although GC and GC-MS do not generally use a lot of purified water, there are many applications involving the analysis of aqueous samples.
+Although GC and GC-MS do not generally use much purified water, there are many applications involving the analysis of aqueous samples.
 These will require water for sample pre-treatment, such as solid phase extraction, for the preparation of reagent blanks and standards or for rinsing glassware.
-As these are extremely sensitive techniques the quality of water used is critical.
-Organic compounds present in the water used in the preparation of samples may increase the background noise and produce extra or enlarged peaks with potentially serious affects on sensitivity and selectivity.
+As these are extremely sensitive techniques, the quality of water used is critical.
+Organic compounds present in the water used in the preparation of samples may increase the background noise and produce extra or enlarged peaks with potentially serious effects on sensitivity and selectivity.
 Modern software with automatic selection of peaks and background locations is particularly sensitive to unexpected changes in background due to contamination.

-What types of contaminants in water can affect GC and GC-MS results?
+Types of contaminants in water that can affect GC and GC-MS results

 Although GC and GC-MS are less directly affected by inorganic ions the system components can become contaminated.
 More generally, using water with high resistivity values is a necessary step to ensure the effectiveness of other purification technologies.